khoded/election/README.md

 # Vote Easy
-A live voting platform built for conducting the 2018 Babcock University Computer Club (BUCC) Departmental Election.
+A  voting platform  for conducting the 2019 Babcock University General Election.